bmichanderson/Isopogon/Isopogon_analyses.md

 OBO2-03-344602	FIT3-04-344593
 POL1-07-344609	POP1-01-344619
 POL2-04-344613	BUX3-04-344656
-POL5-01-344700	POP2-01-344706 (note: already replicated, so now a triplicate)
+POL5-01-344700	POP2-01-344706 (note: already duplicated, so now a triplicate)
 ```
 As a result, those sample labels (left) in the output VCF represent additional duplicates (right)

-After estimating error **and clonality (see below)**, one of each of the technical replicates can be removed (chosen manually based on more recovered loci; the above extra duplicates were all removed; two were removed from the triplicate); these sampleIDs can be put in a `reps.to_remove` text file, one per line for later filtering steps
+After estimating error and clonality (see below), one of each of the technical replicates can be removed (chosen manually based on more recovered loci; the above extra duplicates were all removed; two were removed from the triplicate); these sampleIDs can be put in a `reps.to_remove` text file, one per line for later filtering steps

 ## Tiger genotyping error estimate